analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 * When only extensive quantities that are fixed are volume and number of particles, we call this the _canonical ensemble_ system
 * In the canonical ensemble, the system can exchange heat, but cannot change volume or mattter.
 * What happens to the entropy if we change the volume or the number of atoms?
-Qw get:
+We get:

 $$
 \begin{align*}